 The whole planning process for developments has become more stringent of late too, not in respect of where the houses are actually built, which is another argument altogether, but certainly in respect of prior monitoring for endangered species or fauna and their preservation if found.
 Interestingly the onus of these decisions is now made on a more local level, meaning that local people are more likely to become involved and potentially highlight any plants or species in the area which could need protecting.

 In addition, the trend towards timber frames is making a return, to be fair it came about the first time around due to lack of options, i.e. back when windows and doors were first put in wood was the only suitable material available.
-Since then we have had a trend towards aluminium back in the 70′s, then the UPVC revolution, but more recently people seem to be keen to return to the aesthetic appeal and practical insulation properties of wooden frames, with many companies offering these as their main products, this one is even named after the timber based products which it sells.
+Since then we have had a trend towards aluminium back in the 70′s, then the UPVC revolution, but more recently people seem to be keen to return to the aesthetic appeal and practical insulation properties of wooden frames, with many companies offering these as their main products.
 Obviously wood is only an ecologically viable option if it’s suitably sourced and the stocks maintained, but the bigger picture of planting forests (albeit those which will later be cut down and replaced again) can only be a good thing for our planet.

 My personal favorite green issue in construction is actually a much broader topic, it being the overall energy performance of buildings, as these are gradually tightened, so all industries involved in and supplying to the construction industry must improve their offerings.
 If these regulations could be taken to a high enough level so all new buildings would be more efficient for the homeowners and friendlier to our planet long term.